 The symptoms people have are due mainly to the condition causing the fever rather than the fever itself.

 Extreme temperature elevation (typically more than 105.8° F, or 41° C) may be damaging.
 A body temperature this high can cause malfunction and ultimately failure of most organs.
 Such extreme elevation sometimes results from very severe infection (such as sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
-Septic shock is life-threatening low blood pressure ... read more , malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes diarrhea... read more , or meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
-Meningitis can be... read more ) but is more typically caused by heatstroke Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems.
+Septic shock is life-threatening low blood pressure ... read more , malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , or meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
+Meningitis can be... read more ) but is more typically caused by heatstroke Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems, which may be fatal.
 (See also Overview of Heat Disorders.)
-Heatstroke can develop after... read more or use of certain drugs.
+Heatstroke... read more or use of certain drugs.

 Causes of Fever in Adults

 Substances that cause fever are called pyrogens.
 Pyrogens can come from inside or outside the body.
 Microorganisms and the substances they produce (such as toxins) are examples of pyrogens formed outside the body.
 Pyrogens formed inside the body are usually produced by monocytes and macrophages (two types of white blood cells).
-Pyrogens from outside the body can cause fever by stimulating the body to release its own pyrogens or by directly affecting the area of the brain that controls temperature Fever Natural barriers and the immune system defend the body against organisms that can cause infection.
-(See also Lines of Defense.)
-Natural barriers include the skin, mucous membranes, tears, earwax... read more .
+Pyrogens from outside the body can cause fever by stimulating the body to release its own pyrogens or by directly affecting the area of the brain that controls temperature Fever .

 Infection is not the only cause of fever.
 Fever may also result from inflammation, a reaction to a drug, an allergic reaction Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more , autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more (when the body produces abnormal antibodies that attack its own tissues), and undetected cancer (especially leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more , autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more (when the body produces abnormal antibodies that attack its own tissues), and undetected cancer (especially leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more , lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
-These... read more , or kidney cancer Kidney Cancer Kidney cancer may cause blood in the urine, pain in the side, or fever.
-Cancer is most often detected by accident when an imaging test is done for another reason.
-Diagnosis is by computed tomography... read more ).
+These... read more , or kidney cancer Kidney Cancer Most solid kidney tumors are cancerous, but purely fluid-filled tumors (cysts) generally are not.
+Almost all kidney cancer is renal cell carcinoma.
+Another kind of kidney cancer, Wilms tumor... read more ).

 Many disorders can cause fever.
 They are broadly categorized as